-Section 1 Chairperson - The president of the university shall preside at facultymeetings.
+Chairperson - The president of the university shall preside at facultymeetings.

 In the president's absence, the chair of the Executive Committee shall chair the meeting; in the absence of the Executive Committee chair, the dean's designee shall preside.

-- Section 2 Secretary The secretary shall be appointed annually by the Executive Committee.
-The functions of the secretary are: - a.
-Monitoring the preparation of the minutes of the faculty meetings.
-Signing the official copy of the minutes. - b.
-Being responsible for distribution of these minutes to the faculty. - c.
-Serving on the Executive Committee.
+Secretary - The secretary shall be appointed annually by the Executive Committee.
+The Section 2 functions of the secretary are:

+- Monitoring the preparation of the minutes of the faculty meetings.
+Signing the official copy of the - Being responsible for distribution of these minutes to the faculty. b. - Serving on the Executive Committee.